Allergy to Insect Stings and Bites

 Allergy to insect venom refers to a clinical reaction to one or more stings that is greater than would be expected in the general population and results from specific sensitization to that venom.

 Most individuals will develop limited local swelling in response to a sting that is of nuisance value.
-A minority of persons will develop excessive local swelling, which may be either "immediate" (developing and peaking within 1-2 hours) or "delayed".
+A minority of persons will develop excessive local swelling, which may be either “immediate” (developing and peaking within 1-2 hours) or “delayed” (developing hours after the sting, increasing for 24-48 hours and resolving after 3-10 days).
 Such events only threaten life if in close proximity to the airway.

 TABLE 1.
 Grading system for generalized hypersensitivity reactions